Do you find yourself losing friends every time you choose yourself first?

 Instead, I recommend initiating a deep conversation.
 Start with, “I’ve been meaning to talk to you about this…” or “There’s something I really want you to understand about me…” It may seem too serious.
 But if your friendship is important to you both, then it’s also important to have this conversation.
 And it’s best to set it up as an open & honest conversation.

-Help them understand what it means for your friendship
+Help your friends understand what your introversion means for your friendship

 After you tell them you’re an introvert, many questions will be flowing through their heads.
 Here are some questions they may want answers to: